Spring Clean Your Finances

 Deep clean your accounts

 If you’ve switched from one bank or credit union to another, you may have dormant accounts that are still open and may be charging you fees.
 Or, perhaps they’re holding onto money you’ve forgotten you have!
+Visit the unclaimed property page at the Texas Comptrollers Office and do some research!
 And don’t forget about the 401(k) you may have from an old job.
 Now may be the time to transfer those funds to your current 401(k).

 This spring, do a Marie Kondo on your finances and get rid of any accounts you don’t need any longer.
 A minimalist approach to your finances will make it easier to manage your accounts.
 It will also give your savings a greater chance at growth, and help you avoid fees for unused accounts.